 However, the history of memento mori runs deeper.
 We take a trip through the ancient world on death, with generals, slaves, philosophers, playwrights, painters, pharaohs, and The Grim Reaper.

 Memento mori, translated from Latin, means “remember you have to die.”
-Since death is mostly unpredictable, memento mori implores us to carry out our duties without wasting time and be ready when death comes.
-It also reminds one of the worthlessness of earthly possessions and titles at death.
+Since death is unpredictable, memento mori implores us to do our duties without wasting time, live virtuously, and be ready to leave life when death arrives.
+It also reminds us of the worthlessness of earthly riches, status symbols, and titles at death.

 1. Origin of Memento Mori